 DON’T CALL OR ASK MEN OUT!

-To make this even more clear, I want to share Rick’s email with me after we talked about the “Ballroom Dancing Theory of Dating.”
+To be crystal clear, I want to share Rick’s email with me after we talked about the “Ballroom Dancing Principle of Dating.”

 Now, Rick Gets It!